University of Victoria: History

-The 1915 opening of the University of British Columbia, established by Act of Legislature in 1908, obliged the college to suspend operations in higher education in Victoria.
+In 1915, the opening of the University of British Columbia, established by Act of Legislature in 1908, obliged the college to suspend operations in higher education in Victoria.
 In 1920, as a result of local demands, Victoria College began the second stage of its development, reborn in affiliation with the University of British Columbia.
 Though still administered by the Victoria School Board, the college was now completely separate from Victoria High School, moving in 1921 into Craigdarroch Castle.
 Over the next two decades, under Principals E.B.
 Paul and P.H.
 Elliott, Victoria College provided courses in first- and second-year arts and sciences.
 It was also during this period that future author Pierre Berton edited and served as principal cartoonist for the student newsletter, The Microscope.
 Between 1921 and 1944, enrolment at Victoria College seldom exceeded 250.
 However, in 1945, 128 servicemen returning from World War II pushed enrolment up to 400, and 600 in 1946.